Cell:

 In addition to software development, I also have a strong interest in human language, and I am slowly working towards becoming a hobby Linguist.

-I am an expert in writing web interfaces using JavaScript, HTML, and CSS, but I have recently fallen in love with CoffeeScript, Haml and Sass.
-I am also particularly interested in creating interfaces that utilize new features in modern browsers without sacrificing usability and functionality in other browsers.
+I am an expert in writing web interfaces using JavaScript, HTML, and CSS, but I have recently fallen in love with CoffeeScript, Haml and Less.
+I am also particularly interested in creating interfaces that utilize new features in modern browsers without sacrificing usability and functionality in the older browsers.
+I have also written mobile applications for iPhone, Android, and Blackberry 10.

-My primary server-side strength is as a Perl developer, but I am always eager to learn new languages.
-I am very comfortable using several flavours of unix and am also very competent with relational databases, particularly PostgreSQL.
+My primary server-side background is as a Perl developer, but I am also proficient in using other languages such as C, C++, C#, Java, etc., and I am always eager to learn new ones.
+I currently prefer to write server-side applications in JavaScript or CoffeeScript using node.js.
+I am very comfortable using several flavours of unix and a variety of relational databases, particularly PostgreSQL.

 I am easygoing and enjoy working with people, both in person and remotely.
 I have plenty of experience pair-programming and enjoy the obvious benefits of working together on problems, but I am also comfortable working on projects solo.
 I believe I am approachable and always welcome constructive criticism.
 I enjoy helping colleagues learn new skills, and likewise, I am also eager to absorb new information and skills from them.
 Finally, although I may appear quiet in large groups, I am excellent at communicating and working with my peers.